The Method of Ellipcenters for Strongly Convex Functions: Preliminaries

 \begin{remark} The Baillon--Haddad inequality is what separates ME from gradient descent.
-For gradient descent, items~\ref{item:descent} and~\ref{item:PL} give rate $1-\mu/L$.
-For ME, orthogonality of $\nabla f(x^{k+1})$ to the step $x^{k+1}-x^k$ removes the inner product in item~\ref{item:BH}, giving the sharper bound~\eqref{eq:BH_intro}, which contains $\|\nabla f(x^{k+1})\|^2$ in addition to $\|\nabla f(x^k)\|^2$. \end{remark}
+For gradient descent, items~\ref{item:descent} and~\ref{item:PL} suffice to give rate $1-\mu/L$.
+For ME, orthogonality of $\nabla f(x^{k+1})$ to the step $x^{k+1}-x^k$ removes the inner product in item~\ref{item:BH}, giving bound~\eqref{eq:BH_intro}, which carries $\|\nabla f(x^{k+1})\|^2$ in addition to $\|\nabla f(x^k)\|^2$ and leads to the improved rate. \end{remark}